Loading...

 You can call Breathing Space on 0800 83 85 87, available Monday to Thursday 6pm to 2am and Friday 6pm to Monday 6am.

-Visit Wellbeing Lothian Breathing Space or Clear your Head for practical advice and ideas on how to look after your mental wellbeing.
+Visit NHS Inform or Breathing Space for practical advice and ideas on how to look after your mental wellbeing.

 NHS INFORM

 Many illnesses can be safely treated at home.
-Visit NHS Inform for advice on common symptoms, self-help guidance and a list of local health services that can provide further medical advice.
+Visit NHS Inform for advice on common symptoms and a list of local health services that can provide further medical advice.

-There’s a handy self-help guide where you can assess your own symptoms for advice and help.
+There are handy self-help guides where you can assess your own symptoms for advice and help.

 ACCESSIBILITY